Are we loving Cannock Chase to death?

 Part of what was once a much larger medieval hunting forest (hence the ‘Chase)’, Cannock Chase was designated an Area of Outstanding Natural Beauty (AONB) in 1958.
 The landscape is remarkably varied, with ancient woodland, open heath and forestry.
 It’s home to four of Britain’s six reptile species along with some rare and endangered birds like the nightjar and woodlark and woodcock, not to mention some rare plants and insects.

 Some 2.5 million people already visit Cannock Chase every year.
-With an anticipated 30,564 additional homes due to be built within a 10-mile radius of the Chase by 2032, this number is set to increase further.
+With more than 30,000 additional homes due to be built within a 10-mile radius of the Chase by 2032, this number is set to increase further.
 Per hectare, the Chase has four to five times the density of visitors than the Lake District National Park.

 The sheer number of visitors has led some to question whether we are in danger of loving the Chase to death.
 Visitors who stray off footpaths and bridleways may erode and fragment the heath, disturb nesting birds and trample the ground cover.
 Nutrient enrichment from dog waste is changing the soil chemistry.
 Recently, the roots of ancient oak trees dating back to Tudor times have been damaged by motorbikes and other vehicles riding on illegally constructed trails through Brocton Coppice SSSI and branches have been sawn off smaller trees.